dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Abstract {.page_break_before}

-The assignment of genomes and taxonomy to metagenome data underlies many microbiome studies.
+The assignment of reference genomes and taxonomy to metagenome data underlies many microbiome studies.
 Here we describe two algorithms for compositional analysis of metagenome sequencing data.
 We first investigate the _FracMinHash_ sketching technique, a derivative of modulo hash that